secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 7. Server Hostname & Label : What ever you want!

-## Enabling SGX in the BIOS
+# Part 2 - Enabling SGX in the BIOS

 1. Select your newly created server.
 Hint : You can easily spot it named as the server hostname you selected in the previous step.

-Note : Take note of the password vultr sets as root on the server page.
+> Note : Take note of the password vultr sets as root on the server page.

 2. Select "View Console".